Survival guide 2022

 Recreational Vehicles (RVs) and Camper Vans

-RVs and campervans are located in a designated area separate from free camping and Dream Camps.
+RVs and campervans are located in a designated area but can also join their Dreamcamp if they are part of that camp.
 RV camping spots are exclusively for campervans and recreational vehicles, complying with the official demands listed by the Dutch law.
 (Temporary) remodeled vehicles such as vans and station cars do not apply and will therefore not be allowed on the RV campsite nor the event site.
+They have to stay in the parking area with a parking ticket.

 An additional RV ticket is needed and is limited to availability.
 Every vehicle has to have a drip tray underneath the motor for any oil/chemical spillage.
 You will be checked on this!
 There must be at least 5 meters distance between RVs.
-Tents for sleeping are not allowed in the RV area.
-There is no guarantee of a greywater disposal location in the RV area, so don’t fill up with shower and dishwater too quickly!
+There is no guarantee of a greywater disposal location in the RV area, so don’t fill up the shower or dishwater too quickly!
 And remember the available greywater points accept only filtered greywater.
 There will be power available for RVs, but limited.
 Every edition of Where the Sheep Sleep we carefully calculate the power needs during the event.
 And every edition we also calculate what providing all that power will cost.

 Cars (default, real world cars)

-Parking is only allowed on the parking area at Nuldepad 5.
+Parking is only allowed in the designated parking area.
 Your car must be parked in the designated parking area and will not be allowed into the event terrain.

 Can I bring my bike?

-Yes, you can!
-Electric bikes are definitely not required, our terrain is not that big.
-But be aware, that the terrain is uneven and you MUST light up your bike and watch out for people.
+Electric bikes are not needed since our terrain is not that big.
+But be aware that the terrain is uneven and you MUST light up your bike and watch out for people.
 Please do not ride your bike in crowded areas.
-Sheep don’t have the best eyesight you know…
+We encourage any enthusiast decoration or redesigned models.

 Can I bring my fire toys?

 Yes, you can!
 However, please follow the safety rules, weather permitting.
-We will provide safe places to fire spin AND we even have a fire spinning camp and area this year!
-Seriously folks, don’t set the sheep site on fire!
+We will provide safe places to fire spin!

 What not to do, or bring